artomweb/newsTitleCrop/README.md

 - Add support for the Daily Mail and other news sources and
 - Allow words to be found even if surrounded by punctuation, and crop accordingly
+- Allow the user to specify parameters like the zoom level, image duration and wether case should be ignored